eXist-db/xst/readme.md

 #### Download a resource

-This will download he controller of the dashboard to the current working directory.
+This will download the controller of the dashboard to the current working directory.
 If the target is a collection a folder with the same name will be created at the specifiec target and all of its contents will be downloaded recursively.